ajay9634/Ajay-prefix/README.md

 # What is Ajay prefix?
 prefix= game save location to d drive/Ajay_prefix/save_data + start menu + bug fix

+# installation of Ajay prefix
+Automatic installation:

+run prefix.exe from any location.

+ Manually installation:

+open prefix.exe as archive and extract to drive D then install prefix for current container.bat

+(watch installation video in mega folder)

 # Features of Ajay prefix -

 - save game location to d drive/Ajay_prefix/save_data , you can uninstall emu without any worry but remember some games save game to game folder or different location. you need to backup that save manually.
 -  most necessary files like different wined3d, dxvk , vkd3d , vc redist ,physx ,openal and many more
 - custom wined3d install feature and other necessary features
-- dosbox emu fast version, Adobe flash player ,media player classic old version and some video codecs and nany more
+- dosbox emu fast version, Adobe flash player ,media player classic old version and some video codecs and many more
 - xaudio, faudio and some other dsound dlls
-- custom mono gecko and net framework installation option from start menu
+- custom mono gecko and net framework installation option from the start menu
-- Resources files protection from virus
+- Resources files protection from the virus

 # some special features help
 read help.txt from relative folder